manuelsinn/blog/content/posts/mbg.md

 Eventually, all notes were reorganized into a long string of groups - the *first milestone* was behind us.

 #### Leveling up
 Now that all notes are up on the wall and grouped together, we came up with (blue!) headlines for each group.
 This crucial headline's job was to summarize *everything* below it, so that later on you wouldn't have to reread the ones below.
+This way categories emerge inductively rather than coming from preset mindsets.
 Every blue headline is also written in the user's language and words.
 This enables it to capture the true meaning perfectly, be easily understandable and transport this meaning to every one reading it, be it the product owner, marketing specialists or developers.
 In order to come up with the best possible headlines, we went through the notes in pairs and tested various possibilities before settling.
 This was done again with the next level (pink notes), before grouping everything in a few broad categories (green notes).
+This hierarchical structure is especially useful for stakeholders who want to get a good look at the data without spending too much time - all they need to do is start reading from the top.
+It was also super important to us to break apart the really big groups that came about initially, because we knew that this was the only way to gain the insights we were looking for.
 The result:

 ![Finished Affinity Diagram](/mbg/affinity.jpg)